JonFRutan/SteamAppScrape/database/README.md

 `poetry run python scrape.py <from-id> <to-id> <format>`

 The program will scrape Steam on the range of AppIDs supplied, and then output in the specified format (`json` (default) or `pickle`).
+By default the scraper will actually scrape every 10 steps, (AppIDs ending in 10) because Steam seems to place most games in those indices.

 #### `import.py`